WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/AggregatedAmounts/ReadME.md

 - Assign *WaterSourceType* based on respective Texas beneficial use.
 - Assign *TimeframeStart* & *TimeframeEnd* using **Year**, and making assumptions that start month and day is 01/01, and end is 12/31.
 - Repair string errors in beneficial use columns.
-- Generate WaDE specific field *WaterSourceNativeID* from water source type fields.
+- Generate WaDE specific field *WaterSourceNativeID* from *WaterSourceType* fields.
 Used to identify unique sources of water.
-- Generate WaDE specific field *SiteNativeID* from area name and area type fields.
+- Generate WaDE specific field *ReportingUnitNativeID* from area name and area type fields.
 Used to identify unique reporting units.
-- Generated WKT from AMA_and_INA.shp file to create *Geometry* WaDE input.
+- Generated WKT from the County and Basin shapefiles, used to to create *geometry* WaDE input.
 - Export output dataframe as new csv files, *P_txAggMaster.csv* & *P_TXGeometry.csv*.